Parasol Framework

 Reading the Statement field will return a serialised string of XML data.
 By default all tags will be included in the statement unless a predefined starting position is set by the Start field.
 The string result is an allocation that must be freed.

-Each XMLTag will also have at least one attribute set in the Attribs array.
+Each XMLTag will have at least one attribute set in the Attribs array.
 The first attribute will either reflect the tag name or a content string if the Name is undefined.
 The Children array provides access to all child elements.

 Actions